 Makes strong use of procedural/randomized generation, especially (but not necessarily) for level design.

 Makes use of character permadeath, and/or has a strong death penalty.

 Takes place in some sort of semi-contained environment, usually (but not always) procedurally generated.

 So a game can be like rogue in many different ways, but a PDL is a very good definition for what many people think of when they are informed a game has “roguelike elements”

-It is interesting to note that a game can be a “classic roguelike” and not be a PDL, as is the case with Dwarf Fortress Adventure mode, since the environement is an open world.
+It is interesting to note that a game can be a “classic roguelike” according to the roguelike temple and not be a PDL, as is the case with Dwarf Fortress Adventure mode, since the environment is an open world.

 Whenever one wants to talk in detail about something, terminology is important.

 One of the terms I will use a lot when discussing my game Lenurian is “Roguelike”, which is a term that means different things to different people making it imprecise.
 Many have tried to remedy that by defining what is or is not a roguelike.